brightbytes/sql-cms/README.md

 # dpl-cms

-This application is intended to be used by SQL Analysts with no knowledge of programming; only knowledge of SQL and the entity types presented below are required.

-With it, one may create per-Customer Workflows of interdependent SQL Transforms that convert a set of pre-existing import files on S3 to a set of newly-generated export files on S3.
+The purpose of this application is to allow SQL Analysts to create Workflows of interdependent SQL Transforms that are parallelized at runtime to convert a set of pre-existing import files on S3 into a set of newly-generated export files on S3.
+Essentially, this is a SQL-based approach to the T in ETL.

-A Workflow may be Run multiple times, and each time the system will deposit its export files in a namespaced S3 "directory".
-Every Run occurs within a newly-created Postgres schema.
+A Workflow may be Run multiple times, and each time the system will deposit its export files in a new, namespaced S3 "directory".
+Every Run occurs within a newly-created Postgres schema that may be examined afterwards, and removed as a whole when it is no longer necessary.

-The following entities exist in the **public** Postgres schema:
+The following entities exist in the **public** Postgres schema, and together they realize the application:

 - **User**: An Analyst possessing basic knowledge of SQL